santhoshiPaidiparthy/QA_Assessment/SpecificationReview.md

 #### Sign up Page

-  * What kind of information should a `writable usr` and other `user` provide when signing up?
+  * What kind of information should `writable user` and other `user` provide when signing up?

 #### Settings Page

   * Clicking on remove linked account what will result ?

-  * How can I link it back if it is removed ? where will be that option available in settings?
+  * How can I link the facebook account back if it is removed ? where will be that option available in settings?

   * Can CSR user remove the linked account and deactivate profile ?

   * What happens if I signed in using facebook account and removed the link in the settings page ?
-Does it mean account with the home away deleted ?  or homeAway login  will be operating independently with same login credentials of facebook?
+Does it mean account with the home away gets deleted ?  or homeAway login  will be operating independently with same login credentials of facebook?

 ## Question2